ohjay/fantasy-ssbm/README.md

 # Fantasy SSBM
-A website that enables the streamlined creation and management of SSBM (Super Smash Bros: Melee) fantasy leagues.
+A website that enables the creation and management of SSBM (Super Smash Bros: Melee) fantasy leagues.
 Includes facilities for objective player rankings.

 View the public rendition here: http://fantasy-ssbm.elasticbeanstalk.com/.